-The Alaska Uniform Residential Landlord and Tenant Act allows tenants the following remedies if landlords don’t provide essential services to the rental property:
+The Alaska Uniform Residential Landlord and Tenant Act allows tenants the following remedies if landlords don’t provide running water, hot water, heat, and other essential services to the rental property:

 If, contrary to the rental agreement or the requirements under the section Alaska Landlord Responsibility to Maintain Premises, the landlord deliberately or negligently fails to supply running water, hot water, heat, sanitary facilities, or other essential services, the tenant may give written notice to the landlord specifying the breach and may immediately: